 Instructor Kevin is the owner head instructor of the Las Vegas Kung Fu Academy.
 He began his martial arts training with Judo as a young child.
 He has also trained Kempo Karate in Hawaii, wing chun gong fu, western boxing and ninjutsu.
 Kevin’s beliefs are that no martial art is the ultimate martial art.
 All martial arts have strengths and and all martial arts have weaknesses.
 Take from each art the things that are unique and strong about them.
 Each individual will have their own unique style of fighting and learning.
 Martial arts should be the exploration of what works in realistic combat.
 Absorb what is useful, reject what is useless, and add what is specifically your own. – (Bruce Lee)

 Instructor Mike began training in martial arts at the age of 7 and is familiar with several styles of both Chinese and Japanese martial arts.
 His passion lies with the Seven Star Praying Mantis system, one of the few systems specifically designed to defend against other forms of martial arts.
-Famous for its use of misdirection and trapping techniques to manipulate an opponent, it is also one of the few styles that utilizes both high and low line attacks simultaneously.
+Famous for its use of misdirection and trapping techniques to manipulate an opponent, it is also one of the few styles that utilize both high and low line attacks simultaneously.

 As a business owner, he finds that martial arts not only reduces his stress levels, but also gives him a sense of balance in his life.

 Ryan has been training since 2007 and is one of the most dedicated students.
-He is one of 9 blackbelts we have at the academy.
-His specialty is Shaolin Kung Fu and he does have some skills in Escrima, Jiu Jitsu, Krav Maga, and Shuai Jiao.
+He is one of 9 black belts we have at the academy.
+His specialty is Shaolin Kung Fu and he does have some skills in Escrima, Jiu-Jitsu, Krav Maga, and Shuai Jiao.
 He graduated UNLV in 2016 with his bachelor’s in Kinesiology, which remains a focus in his life.
 He trains for challenging obstacle courses and is currently training to join the fire department.
-His growth from a 12 year old student to a master teacher is one of the Las Vegas Kung Fu Academy’s greatest accomplishments.
+His growth from a 12-year-old student to a master teacher is one of the Las Vegas Kung Fu Academy’s greatest accomplishments.
 He primarily teaches adult Shaolin classes and is a senior leader on the Lion Dance team.

 Isaac has been training since the age of 3 years old.
 He is one of the 9 black belts at the academy.
 Isaac primarily teaches the Tiny Tots, Kids Classes and Summer camp.
 He is a great role model for the children at the academy.
 A lot of the parents are really amazed at how well he teaches classes and how good he is with the kids.
 He is also the 1 of the captain of the Performance Team.
-Isaac trains in Judo, Eskrima, Shaolin, Western Boxing and Muay Thai.
+Isaac trains in Judo, Eskrima, Shaolin, Western Boxing, and Muay Thai.

 Junior Instructor Ethan

 Ethan Krein has been training various martial arts styles with his father since he was a child.
 Now a senior in high school, he seeks to increase his own skills by teaching others.
 As a captain of his school debate team, he is a strong believer in the power of words and the use of words first.
 His martial arts training has given him the ability to stay intensely focused under pressure.
-The increased focus has benefited him in many ways including his performance at school, and getting his pilots license.
+The increased focus has benefited him in many ways including his performance at school and getting his pilot's license.